300 Types of Honey: A Complete List

 The distinct taste of orange blossom honey makes it a popular choice for enhancing the flavors of various beverages.
 It pairs exceptionally well with tea, infusing it with a subtle, citrusy sweetness.

-florida orange blossom honey
+florida orange blosso honey with citrus fruit

 It’s also treasured for its potential benefits in aromatherapy and relaxation.
 The aroma of orange blossoms is known for its calming and soothing properties, and the honey derived from their nectar carries a hint of this floral essence.